-For making any restaurant a success, a lot of components ranging from management to décor, to staff to food and location and more plays a role.
+For making any restaurant business successful, a lot of components ranging from management, décor, staff, food, location, etc, play a significant role.
 Still, one of the most critical aspects of making a restaurant successful is the restaurant design.
-A floor plan that abides by the restaurant design standards and guidelines aides in the achievement of a restaurant owner’s business plan.
+A floor plan that abides by the restaurant design standards and guidelines aids in the achievement of a restaurant owner’s business plan.
 Creating a restaurant design and floor plan involves knowing every anthropometrical viability, that is, the space required for human sitting and movement, the area you have, and making optimum utilization of the space, keeping in mind the requirements of your restaurant business.

 Ideally, restaurant planning and design should showcase that 60% area in a floor plan must go to the dining area and the other 40% to the kitchen, storage, freezer, etc.

 For this, the Restaurant Design and the Restaurant Interior Design need to be in total sync with each other.
 We have already covered Restaurant Interior Design earlier; in this article, we will be focusing on how to create a Restaurant Design and Floor Plan that makes full use of the area available.

 The primary motive of a restaurant’s floor plan is to organize the available space for the requirement of furniture in the restaurant in the most efficient way.

 The fundamental component of any restaurant interior is the chair and the table.
 Depending upon restaurant type, menu, service table setting, and the degree of intimacy required, table size and overall chair space requirements can and should vary considerably.
 A restaurant that encourages the rapid turnover of customers will typically provide a smaller tabletop and chair.
 On the other hand, restaurants that encourage limited turnover and emphasize the wining and dining experience will usually offer larger tabletop sizes and more comfortable chairs.